-I am a lifelong resident of Lucas county.
-I grew up in the Shoreland-Point Place area, but have resided in west Toledo, Sylvania Township, and Springfield Township.
-After graduating from Whitmer High School, I attended Owens Community College.
-After working in various sales positions I changed direction and started a career in carpentry.
-I worked in a family business with my brother for almost twenty years, before starting my own company nearly a decade ago.
-With nearly thirty years experience as a carpenter-remodeler my hope is to bring a good deal of expertise to the ramp building program.
-I like to spend my spare time with my wife Kim, my daughter Kirsten, and my two grandchildren.
-I am also a big sports fan and enjoy many types of music.
+Terry is a lifelong resident of Lucas county.
+He grew up in the Shoreland-Point Place area, but has resided in west Toledo, Sylvania Township, and Springfield Township.
+After graduating from Whitmer High School, he attended Owens Community College.
+After working in various sales positions, Terry changed direction and started a career in carpentry.
+He worked in a family business with his brother for almost 20 years, before starting his own company.

 Nursing Home Transition Staff

 Don shares, “In my spare time, I volunteer at my church and hold the position of Servant Leader of the Deacon’s Ministry and Servant Leader of the Church and Family Life Ministry.
 I’ve recently received training through “The Keeping it Together Marriage Initiative”, sponsored by the State of Ohio, as a Couples’ Training Facilitator.
-My hobbies include auto detailing, repairing and rebuilding small electronic devices, surfing the internet and spending time with my family and close friends.
+My hobbies include auto detailing, repairing and rebuilding small electronic devices, surfing the internet and spending time with my family and close friends.”

-Born and raised in New Jersey, I received an Associate’s degree in Legal Assisting and have over 10 years experience in customer service and administrative roles.
-I relocated to Sylvania, Ohio in 2004 with my husband, where I was fortunate enough to stay at home with our son, Marc.
-Marc was born with multiple disabilities and he changed my life in ways I never expected.
-There are no words to describe the lessons that he taught me in the four short, but precious years he was with us.
+Born and raised in New Jersey, Cathy received an associate’s degree in Legal Assisting and has over 10 years experience in customer service and administrative roles.
+She relocated to Sylvania, Ohio in 2004 with her husband, where she was fortunate enough to stay at home with their son, Marc.
+Marc was born with multiple disabilities, and he changed her life in ways she never expected.
+Cathy shares, “There are no words to describe the lessons he taught me in the four short, but precious years he was with us.”

-Marc is the reason why I am at The Ability Center today.
+Cathy says, “Marc is the reason why I am at The Ability Center today.
 I was seeking to join an organization that made a difference in the lives of others.
 I started as a volunteer with The Ability Center in 2009 and officially became an employee in 2010.
-I am truly grateful for the opportunity to work with such an amazing group of people who are passionate about the individuals we help on a daily basis.
+I am truly grateful for the opportunity to work with such an amazing group of people who are passionate about the individuals we help on a daily basis.”

-In my spare time I enjoy spending time with my family and friends and finding tranquility in my flower garden.
+Becky shares, “In my spare time I enjoy spending time with my family and friends and finding tranquility in my flower garden.”